- High School is mandatory and free (unless you choose other options).

 - You need money to pay for basic necessities.

-- You will be faced with many moral and ethical decisions you have not previously had to face.
+- You will be faced with many moral and ethical decisions you have not previously faced.
 You must balance your responsibilities and set priorities.

 - All correspondence will be addressed to you.
 You must read all your mail, as you will be responsible for its content.